Politically charged US-Iran in first Middle East World Cup

 The focus on Group B overshadowed other notable draws.

-Qatar qualified as the host of the first World Cup in the Middle East, and will make its tournament debut in the opening match on Nov.
-18 against Ecuador.
-Then it faces newly crowned African champion Senegal followed by the Netherlands, whose coach Louis van Gaal said last week it was a “ridiculous” decision to award the World Cup to this tiny nation.
+Qatar qualified as the host of the first World Cup in the Middle East, and will make its tournament debut on the opening night on Nov.
+21 against Ecuador.
+They will later face the teams who open the tournament earlier in the day: African champion Senegal and the Netherlands, whose coach Louis van Gaal said last week it was a “ridiculous” decision to award the World Cup to this tiny nation.

 That FIFA vote in 2010 sparked years of corruption investigations into not only Qatar's bid but widespread bribery of world football officials.